Sarathchandra1293/cognizance/TASK 6/README.md

->---you can get rare pokemons if you are pro gamer ---
+>---you can get rare pokemons if you are legit gamer ---